oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-speech/customizations/customizations.md

-# Lab 3: Create and manage customizations in OCI Console
+# Lab 3: Create and manage customizations using REST API and in OCI Console

 ## Introduction
 In this session, we will help users get familiar with customizations and how to create and manage them using the OCI Console